 This age-old practice is about bringing flowering branches of trees and shrubs indoors in late winter.
 The branches are budded but they haven’t bloomed on the tree.
 However, when you bring the branches inside, the buds will gradually open and blossom, filling your room with the lovely flowers of spring.
 Common branches to “force” are Tulip Magnolia, Quince, Forsythia, and Pussy Willows.

 You’ll be pruning the non-essential branches of spring-flowering trees, so don’t worry about harming your shrub or tree.
 In fact, this will get you outside to do the late winter pruning that’s essential at this time of year.
-See our Spring Pruning Chart for Trees and Shrubs.
+See our Winter Pruning Guide for Trees and Shrubs.
 (See more tips below the chart.)

 Best Trees and Shrubs for Forcing Branches